Skip to main content

 About the Author

-Hello, I'm Dr. Evelyn Reed.
+Hello, I'm Dr. Alex Turner.
 It's a pleasure to guide you on this journey into the world of Rust.

-My path has been a winding one, from earning a Ph.D. in Distributed Systems to building high-performance computing platforms.
-Throughout my time in both academia and the tech industry, I noticed a recurring challenge: the trade-off between performance and safety.
-I felt a growing conviction that developers shouldn't have to choose.
+My path has been a winding one, from earning a Ph.D. in Human-Computer Interaction at MIT to building large-scale systems in the tech industry.
+Throughout my time in both academia and the corporate world, I noticed a recurring theme: the most powerful ideas were often locked away behind complex jargon and steep learning curves.
+I felt a growing conviction that it didn't have to be this way.

-My true passion isn't just in using technology, but in shaping it.
-I believe that learning Rust should be an empowering and accessible experience for everyone, regardless of their background.
+My true passion isn't just in using technology, but in demystifying it.
+I believe that learning to code should be an empowering and accessible experience for everyone, regardless of their background.
 This book is my humble attempt to do just thatβ€”to break down the barriers and share the joy of programming in a way that is clear, practical, and, I hope, inspiring.

-My goal is simple: to provide you with the tools and confidence to build amazing, reliable, and fast software.
+My goal is simple: to provide you with the tools and confidence to build amazing things.
 Thank you for allowing me to be a part of your learning adventure.

 πŸ“š Table of Contents